 The association must give the homeowner another 30-day period (so, two consecutive 30-day periods) to cure a violation before taking legal action.

 A homeowner may notify the association if they prefer that correspondence and notices from the HOA be in a language other than English.
 Then, the HOA must provide notices in that language.

 An HOA must send homeowners monthly notifications (in their language of choice) by first-class mail and, if the HOA has an email address for the owner, by email, of any outstanding balances with an itemized list of all assessments, fines, fees, and charges that the homeowner owes.

 An HOA must send a notice of delinquency in the homeowner's preferred language by certified mail, return receipt requested, post a copy at the home, and send notice by first-class letter, text, or email.
 In addition, an HOA must send homeowners a notice by certified mail, return receipt requested, before the HOA can turn a delinquent account over to a collection agency or an attorney for legal action.
 (Currently, Colorado law merely requires the HOA to have a policy in place to send a notice of delinquency.)

 Interest on any unpaid assessments, fines, or fees is limited to 8% per year.
 (Currently, state law sets the amount at 21%.)

-An HOA must attempt to set up a repayment plan with the homeowner before initiating a foreclosure.
-The plan must allow the homeowner to repay the debt in monthly installments over 18 months.
-Under the repayment plan, the owner may choose the amount to be paid each month, so long as each payment is in an amount of at least $25.
+An HOA must attempt to set up a payment plan with the homeowner before initiating a foreclosure.
+The plan must allow the homeowner to pay the debt in monthly installments over 18 months.
+Under the payment plan, the owner may choose the amount to be paid each month, so long as each payment is in an amount of at least $25.